CS126SP20/final-project-aaronalberg/PROPOSAL.md

 I will use the nlohmann json library to parse JSON data both from a file and from API calls.
 The API calls will be made using the HTTPRequest library.
-I will use the World Weather Online API for weather data, and the Numbeo API for all other calls.
-To limit the list of cities I am checking against, I will use a pre-downloaded static dataset containing roughly 15,000 cities and their data.
+I will use the versatile Numbeo API to access all of this data because they provide pollution, crime, healthcare, climate, and cost of living data for almost every city.
+To limit the list of cities I am checking against, I will use a pre-downloaded static dataset containing roughly 5,000 valid cities and their data.

 The first week will be spent familiarizing myself with Cinder and setting up my external libraries with CMake.
 The second week will be spent developing the